pvdz/preval/tests/cases/normalize/expressions/statement/for_c/auto_ident_new_complex_complex_args.md

 ## Todos triggered

-- (todo) objects in isFree check
+- (todo) do we want to support ObjectExpression as expression statement in free loops?
-- (todo) Support this node type in isFree: NewExpression
+- (todo) do we want to support NewExpression as expression statement in free loops?

 ## Globals